jabrena/typed-errors/README.md

 ## Library Goal

-A Java library to help developers on `Error handing` using functional programming techniques and new Java Types.
+A Java library to help developers on `Error handling` using functional programming techniques and new Java Types.

 ## Error types